 10. Know when to harvest potatoes

-Harvest ‘new’ potatoes just after the plants flower.
+Harvest ‘new’ potatoes just after the plants flower (if the variety you are growing is one that flowers).
 For larger potatoes, wait until the tops begin to turn yellow and die back.

 To increase the storage time of potatoes, allow them to stay in the ground for an additional 2 weeks following the dieback of the plants.